Dengue, West Nile, and Other Mosquito-Borne Arboviruses

 West Nile Virus

-In the U.S., the most common mosquito-borne illness is WNV.
 WNV can range in severity from asymptomatic disease to severe meningitis and encephalitis.
-The milder version of WNV, referred to as West Nile fever, can be characterized by an abrupt onset of fever, headache, and possibly rash, among other symptoms.
+The milder version of WNV, referred to as West Nile fever, can be characterized by an abrupt onset of fever, headache, and in some cases, rash, among other symptoms.
 The more severe neuroinvasive disease affects one in 150 infected individuals and presents with meningitis, encephalitis, or flaccid paralysis syndrome.

 Indications for Testing